TiagoGE/BackEnd/README.md

 Navigate to the project folder.
 Inside the API folder, run:
 'npm install'
+To start the API run:
+'npm start'
 Navigate to the BackgroundServices folder and repeat the installation:
 'npm install'
+To start the background services run:
+'npm start'

 Functionalities